dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Access Python Script -Restaurant_Demand_Index_Volatility.ipynb- at 🔗 [https://github.com/dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/blob/main/Restaurant_Demand_Index_Volatility.ipynb]

--  Refer to Methodology at the top of page to follow steps taking to clean and aggregate data.
+-  For easier coding flow refer to methodology at the top of page to follow steps taking to clean and aggregate data to arrive at csv generation from the code script

 -  Run Queries to generate Data